 The interview really helps me to understand what is really important

-.
+to the couple.
 For example, last year I was interviewing a couple

 several days before the wedding.
 During the interview I was asking